sujith3g/sujith3g.github.io/_posts/2016-05-23-How-to-resize-a-Logical-Volume-to-increase-virtual-disk-of-VM-instance.md

 ---
 layout: post
 comments: true
-title: How to resize a LVM partition to increase virtual disk of a VM instance.
+title: How to increase the storage of a Virtual Machine by resizing Logical Volume
 ---

-Resizing the partition/storage of a linux Virtual-Machine instance is done in three steps.
+Increasing the partition/storage of a linux Virtual-Machine instance is done in three steps.

 ### Resize the Virtual Disk